gisel-uninorte/SimpleDistributionPowerFlow.jl/examples/ieee-123/readme.md

 In this case some auxiliar buses were added in configuration files to connect the voltage regulators to their respective lines.

-In the working topology several buses were automatically added to model the distributed loads.
-Buses 195, 251, 350 and 451 were automatically pruned because the associated switches were in open state.
+For working topology buses 195, 251, 350 and 451 were automatically pruned because the associated switches were in open state.

 More explanations on specific command arguments can be found in [ieee-4](https://github.com/gisel-uninorte/SimpleDistributionPowerFlow.jl/tree/main/examples/ieee-4) example.